Pelagicore/pelux-manifests/CONTRIBUTING.md

 -------------
 Please provide the following information when filing issues:

-1. Did you run on your host system or did you use the vagrant setup?
+1. Did you run on your host system or did you use the Docker setup?
 2. Print relevant system information of the system you used.